WoNoMute/wonomute.github.io/_posts/2019-01-17-What-old-mammals-can-teach-us-on-open-source-technologies-and-ourselves.md

 ---
 {% include image.html
 max-width="100%" file="/assets/blog/fediverse_ecosystem_120119_1920.jpg" alt="The Fediverse Ecosystem.
 Retrieved from Fediverse.Party"
-caption="How a Fediverse Ecosystem could lool like, picture retrieved from the website 'Fediverse.Party" %}
+caption="How a Fediverse Ecosystem could lool like, picture retrieved from the website 'Fediverse.Party'" %}

 The notion of a global online community is resonating again.
 Mainstream tech platforms that provide cost free services occupied this notion to the extend, that it almost got forgotten.
 In the meantime the <a href="https://fediverse.party/">'Fediverse Ecosystem'</a> is getting more attention - it is worth inspecting it, let's see why.